votamrima/votamrima.github.io/_posts/2022-05-18-ansible-collections.md

 {% raw %}

+Ansible collections have revolutionized how Ansible content such as roles, modules, and plugins are managed, shared, and used.
+This article delves into the basics of Ansible collections based on personal experiences and insights.

+## What are Ansible Collections?
-Ansible collection provides set of roles, modules, some plugins that are able to download on ansible control host and use them in playbooks.
-For example, ``community.crypto`` collection provides modules for managing TLS/SSL certificates.

-Collections are supported by Ansible starting with version 2.9.
+Ansible collections are a set of resources including roles, modules, and plugins that can be downloaded to an Ansible control host and used in playbooks.
+For instance, the ``community.crypto`` collection includes modules for managing TLS/SSL certificates.
+Collections have been a part of Ansible since version 2.9.

-Main benefit of collections:
+## Main Benefits of Collections
-    - Ansible content collection gives flexibility.
+* Flexibility: Collections allow for a more flexible approach in managing Ansible content.
-    - we can install set of only required modules instead all available ones.
+* Modularity: Users can install only the required modules, avoiding unnecessary bloat.
-    - We can select specific version of the collection.
+* Version Control: Specific versions of collections can be selected, offering better control over the tools and functionalities used.

-### Collection sources
+### Collection Sources

-- Ansible automation hub - official platform with collections.
-Red Hat officially reviews, updates, maintains collections at automation hub.
-The resource is available at [https://cloud.redhat.com/ansible/automation-hub/](https://cloud.redhat.com/ansible/automation-hub/)
+* Ansible Automation Hub: This is the official platform with collections that are reviewed, updated, and maintained by Red Hat.
+It's available at [Ansible Automation Hub](https://cloud.redhat.com/ansible/automation-hub/).

-- Ansible Galaxy - is a somehow a market where organizations as well as developers can share their collections.
+* Ansible Galaxy: This platform acts as a marketplace where both organizations and individual developers can share their collections.

-By default ansible downloads collections from the galaxy.
-But it is able to configure in ansible.cfg file too:
+By default, Ansible downloads collections from Galaxy, but this can be configured in the ansible.cfg file:

 ````ini